ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 # Background

-A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual payloads instead of a singular one.
-New JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.
+A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual secured payloads instead of a singular one.
+JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

-In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `prove` processing step for interaction with the algorithm to perform the selective disclosure and privacy preserving transformations.
-This allows for multi-party interactions where a credential is issued from one party, held by another party, then used to generate and present proofs about the credential to another verifying party.
+In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `prove` processing step for interaction with the algorithm to perform the selective disclosure and privacy-preserving transformations.
+This allows for multi-party interactions where a token is issued from one party, held by another party, then used to generate and present proofs about the token to another verifying party.
 While `sign` only occurs when a JWP is being created, the `prove` and `verify` steps may be safely repeated on a signed JWP (when supported by the algorithm).

-The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a proof value.
+The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
 It does not create or specify any cryptographic protocols, interaction protocols, or custom options for algorithms with additional capabilities.

-Algorithm definitions that support JWPs will be done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
+Algorithm definitions that support JWPs are being done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
+The JSON Proof Algorithms specification defines how an initial set of algorithms are used with JWP.

 # JWP Format

-A JWP always contains a protected header along with one or more specific payloads.
-The payloads are always serialized and processed as an ordered array.
+A JWP always contains a protected header along with one or more payloads.
+Each payload is represents an octet string.
+The payloads are then serialized as an ordered array.
+Finally, the JWP contains a representation of a cryptographic proof over the payloads.

-An individual payload may contain structured information such as a JSON document or be a simple value such as a number, string, or even a binary image.
-Some algorithms may support payload values that are cryptographic values such as elliptic curve points or blinded secrets.

 ## Protected Header

-Although there are multiple payloads, the protected header still represents the JWP as a whole.

-It is recommended that payload-specific information is not included in the header and is handled outside of the cryptographic envelope.
-This is to minimize any correlatable signals in the metadata, to prevent a verifier from categorizing based on header changes that may varry between multiple JWPs.
+Although there are multiple payloads, the protected header still applies to the JWP as a whole.
+It is recommended that payload-specific information not be included in the header and instead be handled outside of the cryptographic envelope.
+This is to minimize any correlatable signals in the metadata, to prevent a verifier from categorizing based on header changes that may vary between multiple JWPs.

-The JWP protected header MUST have at minimum an `alg` that supports proofs with signing, proving, and verifying processing steps.
+The JWP protected header MUST have, at minimum, an `alg` that supports proofs with signing, proving, and verifying processing steps.

 For example:
 ```json